 The defences above are particularly important if you are charged with a relevant offence.
 However, it is vital that your solicitor considers any and all defences available to you during the police investigation stage – before you are charged.

 This is because the police will usually refer your case to the Crown Prosecution Service (CPS) for a review prior to any decision about charges being made.
-The CPS will then review the evidence against you, as presented by the police, and make a decision as to whether you should be charged.

-• Our client had a legitimate reason for accessing the indecent images
+- Had a legitimate reason for accessing the indecent images

-• Our client had not seen the images
+- Had not seen the images

-• Our client did not know, or have any cause to suspect, the images were indecent
+- Did not know, or have any cause to suspect, the images were indecent

 These are the defences that could be raised if you are charged with an offence and have to attend court.
 However, they can also be raised prior to being charged, with a view to convincing the CPS not to charge you.